tanmaypardeshi/CSC-510-Project2-TeachersPetBot/README.md

 <p align="left"><img width=65% src="https://github.com/chandur626/TeachersPetBot/blob/update-readme/docs/media/project-event.gif"></p>

 <!-- Need to update this -->
-<h4>Spam Detection</h4>
+<h4>Upgraded Spam Detection</h4>
 This feature is used to detect spam in message channels.
-When a user tries to send too many messages in the channel, it gives a warning.
-This is useful when multiple users are trying to send mutiple messages.
-The warning lets the student know that they have sent too many messages.
+When a user tries to send too many messages to the channel, it gives a warning.
+When a warned user continues to spam after this, they will be temporarily put in timeout, effectively ending their spam.
+This is a good feature to help keep rogue students in check, while also stopping students from spamming for rank.
+Additionally, instructors now have full control to customize their own spam detection settings.

 <p align="left"><img width=65% src="https://github.com/chandur626/TeachersPetBot/blob/update-readme/docs/media/Spam-Detection.gif"></p>